 If you want to shorten the project time by 5 days, you have to shorten the time in critical path , but now 3 days have passed, ( the end of task B and now you’re in task A ), so we have a way to shorten the time in task C , D, E, G, I .
 The appropriate choice is left with task G because a task with a duration of 8 days should be prioritized to shorten the time.

-Not only that, we also have to reduce task H by 3 days due to the fact that when the critical path had been reduced to 22 days ( before is 27 days) , no path can exceed this number
+Not only that, we also have to reduce task H by 3 days due to the fact that when the critical path had been reduced to 22 days ( before is 27 days) , no other path can exceed this number.

 Fast tracking method : Arrange task E so that it overlaps over tasks G on first days of task E. Besides, start the task H earlier than 3 days.
 This may increase risk, so that require more attention to communication.